 In working with Louisa as you recover from your eating disorder, you can expect to be treated with compassion and respect and without judgement.
 Your preferences for treatment will be explored and prioritised and as much as possible the approach will be flexible.
 This might include having carers or family members attend some sessions for instance or using Telehealth for some or all of your sessions.

-Louisa prides herself in her ability to collaborate with other members of treatment teams.
-Most clients are seeing other people such as a GP, dietician, or personal trainer.
-Some clients are seeing a psychiatrist and some might have a surgeon if they have had bariatric surgery like a lapband or gastric bypass.
-Louisa loves to talk to other members of the team, so that everyone is on the same page and the whole team can work together towards a common goal.
-This is something that really sets Louisa apart from other health professionals in private practice.
+Louisa has a strong belief in the importance of collaboration with other members the treatment team.
+You can expect her to write and speak to other members of your team such as your GP, psychiatrist, other medical specialists, case manager or dietitian.
+Louisa loves to talk to other members of the team so that everyone is on the same page and the whole team can work together towards a common goal.
+This is something that sets Louisa apart from some other private practitioners in private practice.